cambridge-ceu/csd3/docs/applications/regenie.md

       --range CHR:MINPOS-MAXPOS
                                 to specify a physical position window for variants to test in step 2
+      --sex-specific STRING     for sex-specific analyses (male/female)
+      --af-cc                   print effect allele frequencies among
+                                cases/controls for step 2
-      --test STRING             'dominant' or 'recessive' (default is additive test)
+      --test STRING             'additive', 'dominant' or 'recessive'
-      --interaction STRING      perform interaction testing with a quantitative/categorical covariate
-      --hc4-mac FLOAT(=100)     minor allele count (MAC) threshold below which to use robust SE with HC4 instead of HC3 for interaction testing
+                                (default is additive test)
       --set-list FILE           file with sets definition
-      --extract-sets FILE       file with IDs of sets to retain in the analysis
+      --extract-sets FILE       comma-separated list of files with IDs of sets to retain in the analysis
-      --exclude-sets FILE       file with IDs of sets to remove from the analysis
+      --exclude-sets FILE       comma-separated list of files with IDs of sets to remove from the analysis
-      --extract-setlist FILE    comma separated list of sets to retain in the analysis
+      --extract-setlist STRING  comma separated list of sets to retain in the analysis
-      --exclude-setlist FILE    comma separated list of sets to remove from the analysis
+      --exclude-setlist STRING  comma separated list of sets to remove from the analysis
       --anno-file FILE          file with variant annotations
       --anno-labels FILE        file with labels to annotations